RednibCoding/svelte-pwa-template/README.md

 ```

 Now typing either _npm run dev_ or _npm run start_ command, your svelte app will be opened on local network and thanks to that,
-you will be able to see your project state on each device connected to your network
+you will be able to see your project state on each device connected to your network.

 ```
 rollup v2.28.1